spacefill/rest-api-tutorial/README.md

 This tutorial is based on [`curl`](https://en.wikipedia.org/wiki/CURL) command line tool.

-Before to build and execute HTTP request, you need to take some data in https://app.spacefill.fr
+Before building and executing any HTTP request, you need to retrieve some data from https://app.spacefill.fr

 - Your API Token
 - The warehouse id where you want store your merchandises

-Before create a `orders`, we need to create some `master-items`:
+Before creating an `orders`, we need to create some `master-items`:

 ```sh
 curl -X 'POST' \